 Top of Page

 All government records must be maintained in accordance with a record retention schedule.
 Birth and death records are maintained forever, but many of the documents you deal with daily should not be kept indefinitely.
-Retention Schedule Number 04-115 (PDF: 7.6MB/5 pages) was created in 2004 for use by local issuance offices to help manage birth and death records.
+Retention Schedule Number 04-115 (PDF) was created in 2004 for use by local issuance offices to help manage birth and death records.

 For more information about county records management and retention please contact the Association of Minnesota Counties (AMC).